JAndrassy/UnoWiFiDevEdSerial1/README.md

 Install Python 2.7 and [esptool](https://github.com/espressif/esptool).

-Go on command line in the folder with the AT firmware files and run the following command with the COM port of your Uno WiFi:
+Go on command line in the folder with the AT firmware files and run the following command with the COM port of your UNO WiFi:

 `esptool.py -p COM-PORT write_flash -ff 80m -fm qio -fs 4MB 0x0 boot_v1.7.bin 0x01000 at/512+512/user1.1024.new.2.bin 0x3fc000 esp_init_data_default.bin 0xfe000 blank.bin 0x3fe000 blank.bin`